 Students will live in an apartment (arranged by the host institution) with other program participants.
 Apartments are scattered around the city and are within walking distance of the IES Center and furnished with kitchen, bathroom, bedrooms, and communal living space.
 You will be responsible for providing your own meals.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the Summer budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
-Costs vary by program, so it is important to review this information.
-Please note that tuition rates above may vary depending on major and class standing.
+Costs vary by program, so it is important to review this information carefully.
+Please note that tuition rates may vary depending on major and class standing.

 Financial Aid & Scholarships